Digitalroot-Valheim/Digitalroot.Valheim.EarlyWishbone/docs/README.md

 **GNU Affero General Public License v3.0**

 ## Details
-The Wishbone will help you find hidden treasure in most of the biomes.
+Add the Wishbone to Eikthyr with a 25% chance to drop.

+The Wishbone helps you find hidden treasure across Valheim.
 Get it early from beating Eikthyr.
-Use the Wishbone to find hidden treasure as early as the Meadows biome.
+Use the Wishbone to find hidden treasure as early as the Meadows.
 Extend the lifespan and usefulness of this utility item before it is cast aside for a belt.

 ### Dependencies
 - <a href="https://valheim.thunderstore.io/package/denikson/BepInExPack_Valheim/"  target="_blank">BepInExPack Valheim</a>